Hawk777/pydyndns/README.md

 PyDynDNS uses a JSON-formatted configuration file.
 The top-level configuration file must be a JSON object with the following keys:
-* cache (optional, string): The name of the cache file.
+* cache (required, string or boolean): The name of the cache file, `true` to use the platform-default cache file, or `false` to not use a cache file.
   PyDynDNS writes into this file each time it performs an update.
 When invoked, it first checks the cache file to decide whether an update needs to be performed; if no data has changed compared to the cache file, the update is skipped.
 On a single-OS computer, this file can be stored anywhere.
 On a multi-OS computer, this file should probably be stored somewhere that is destroyed on reboot, so that any registration changes made while other OSes are booted will be overwritten.
 If omitted, no cache file is used and every invocation results in an update being sent.
 * ipv4 (required, boolean): Whether or not to register IPv4 (A) records.
 * ipv6 (required, object): Configuration regarding IPv6; see below.
 * logging (required, object): A logging configuration, as described by the